 This is “KJV Onlyism” in its strictest form.
 Its chief flaw is the silence on which Bible version was God’s Word “all through the ages” before the 17th century when the KJV emerged.

 “In a valley in the Alps was a people that God used to translate His preserved words into Latin.
 These people were called the ‘Vaudois.’
 They lived in the Piedmont Valley of the Alps, at the northwest corner of Italy, east of France.
-In about 120 AD some got saved, and went to Antioch to receive God’s words.” (p.
-40)
+In about 120 AD some got saved, and went to Antioch to receive God’s words.”

 The Vaudois (or Waldenses) were followers of Peter Waldo (1140-1205 AD).
-How could they have existed a millenium before Waldo was born?
-If the Vaudois didn’t exist at that time, to assert they went to Antioch to receive an Italian Bible is pure fiction.
+How could they have existed a millennium before Waldo was born?
+If the Vaudois didn’t exist at that time, to assert they went to Antioch to receive an Italian Bible is pure fabrication.

 5. In order to cover up the fact that the KJV came from a Greek text by Desiderius Erasmus, a Catholic priest, the book says:

 “God chose Erasmus as His vessel to shine the light of the Gospel during the hellish Dark Ages … Erasmus was God’s undercover agent!
 By day he was a faithful Roman Catholic serving the pope, working diligently in the libraries.
 But at night he wrote tracts that ridiculed the Catholic system… This was a dangerous game.
 But Erasmus played it because he utterly despised the devilish pope.”

 A footnote said: “Much of the information in this section comes from the excellent research of Gail Riplinger’s In Awe of Thy Word (2003), Chapter 27.”